liulangxyz/needle/README.md

 # Needle

-A tool to setup my different development tools on MacOS.
+A tool to setup my dotfiles and development tools on MacOS.

 ## How-to